Sherman v. Development Authority

 Branch, Judge.

-The record shows that the purpose of the revenue bonds at issue is to finance a data center and related facilities in Fulton County (“the Project”) that, once completed, will be leased to T5@Atlanta, LLC (“T5”).
-Thus, among other things, the petition sought to create a bond transaction leasehold estate1 where, in consideration for the issuance [552]*552of the bonds, T5 agreed to transfer fee simple title in the Project to DAFC, and DAFC and T5 agreed to execute a lease agreement under which T5 would have the right to possession of the Project for a term of ten years.
-At the conclusion of the lease term, T5 would have the right to acquire the Project for nominal consideration.
+[690] The record shows that the purpose of the bonds at issue is to finance the development of a manufacturing facility in Fulton County (“the Project”) that, once completed, will be leased to Owens Corning Roofing and Asphalt, LLC (“Owens”).
+Thus, among other things, the petition sought to create a bond transaction leasehold estate1 where, in consideration for the issuance of the bonds, Owens agreed to transfer fee simple title in the Project to DAFC, and DAFC and Owens agreed to execute a lease agreement under which Owens will have the right to possession of the Project for a term of ten years, excluding any construction or installation period.
+At the conclusion of the lease term, Owens will have a right to acquire the Project for nominal consideration.

 Free access — add to your briefcase to read the full text and ask questions with AI